Mayor: Spain

 The office of the Alcalde evolved during the Reconquista as new lands were settled by the expanding kingdoms of León and Castile.
 As fortified settlements in the area between the Douro and Tagus rivers became true urban centers, they gained, from their feudal lords or the kings of Leon and Castile, the right to have councils.
 Among the rights that these councils had was to elect a municipal judge (iudex in Latin and juez in Spanish).
 These judges were assisted in their duties by various assistant judges, called alcaldes, whose number depended on the number of parishes the town had.
 The title alcalde was borrowed from the Arabic al-qaḍi (قاضي), meaning 'the judge'.

 The word alcalde originally was used for simple judges, as in Andalusian Arabic.
 Only later was it applied to the presiding municipal magistrate.
 This early use continued to be reflected in its other uses, such as alcaldes del crimen, the judges in the audiencias; Alcaldes de la Casa y Corte de Su Majestad, who formed the highest tribunal in Castile and also managed the royal court; alcaldes mayores, a synonym for corregidor; and alcaldes de barrio, who were roughly the equivalent of British parish constables.
 Because of this, the municipal alcalde was often referred to as an alcalde ordinario.

 Mayors by country

+Armenia

+Mayors in Armenia are the head of the executive branch of municipal government.
+Mayors are often elected by the respective city council and serve for a five-year term.
+The mayor heads the community administration, nominates members of the administration to various posts, and oversees the municipal budget.